jiali1025/Automatic_Strain_Sensor_Design/README.md

-# Automatic Strain Sensor Design via Active Learning and Data Augmentation for Soft Machines
+# Automatic Strain Sensor Design via Active Learning and Data Augmentation for Soft Machines.

 ## Installation ##
 The requirement environment is as follow